aatibudhi/aquajs-scheduler/README.md

 # Aqua Js Scheduler

-Aqua JS Scheduler framework:

-It is a light-weight job scheduling library for Node.js.
-It has a dependency on the mongodb.
+Aqua JS Scheduler framework is a light-weight job scheduling library for Node.js.
+It has a dependency on mongodb.

 Basic Features :